stuffrabbit/SwiftCoAP/README.md

 The Options of the CoAP-Message are sent in the HTTP-Header.
 It is required that the Proxy returns the CoAP-Type in the Header of HTTP-Response as well.
 The respective Header-Field is `COAP_TYPE`.
 The Request-URI has the following Format: `http://proxyHost:proxyPort/coapHost:coapPort` An Example: Sending your message to the CoAP-Server `coap.me` with the Port `5683` via a HTTP-Proxy located at `localhost:9292`, lets the SwiftCoAP library compose the follwoing Request-URI: `http://localhost:9292/coap.me:5683`

+#### SCServer

+This class represents a CoAP server, which can be initialized with the standard designated initializer `init()`.
+The given convenience initializer `init?(port: UInt16)` initializes a server instance and automatically starts listening on the given port.
+This iniitalization can fail if a UDP-socket error occurs.

+##### Properties

+You can modify the following properties of an `SCServer` object to alter its behavior:

+* `autoBlock2SZX: UInt?` (default `nil`) If not nil, Block2 transfer will be used automatically in responses when the payload size exceeds the value 2^(autoBlock1SZX +4).
+Valid Values: 0-6
+* `resources: [SCResourceModel]` Array of `SCResourceModel` objects which represent a resource of the server (see below)

+##### Methods

+* `start(port: UInt16 = 5683) -> Bool` Start the server manually on the given port
+* `close()` Close server listening
+* `reset()` Reset context of server (including added resources, cached message contexts, registered observers for resources, data uploads for Block1)
+* `didCompleteAsynchronousRequestForOriginalMessage(message: SCMessage, resource: SCResourceModel, values:(statusCode: SCCodeValue, payloadData: NSData?, contentFormat: SCContentFormat!))` Call this method when your resource is ready to process a separate response.
+The concerned resource must return true for the method `willHandleDataAsynchronouslyForGet(...)`.
+It is necessary to pass the original message and the resource (both received in `willHandleDataAsynchronouslyForGet`) so that the server is able to retrieve the current context.
+Additionay, you have to pass the typical `values` tuple which form the response (as described in `SCResourceModel`)
+* `updateRegisteredObserversForResource(resource: SCResourceModel)` Call this method when the given resource has updated its data representation in order to notify all registered users (and has `observable` set to `true`)

+#### Resource representation `SCResourceModel`

+SwiftCoAP provides the base class `SCResourceModel` to represent a CoAP resource in the server implementation.
+To create your own resources with custom behavior, you just have to subclass `SCResourceModel`.
+You must use the designated initializer `init(name: String, allowedRoutes: UInt)` which requires you to set the name and the routes (GET, POST, PUT, DELETE) which you want to support (see explanation below).

+##### Resource properties
+`SCResourceModel` has the following properties which can be modified/set on initialization:
+* `name: String` The name of the resource
+* `allowedRoutes: UInt` Bitmask of allowed routes (see `SCAllowedRoutes enum) (you can pass for example `SCAllowedRoute.Get.rawValue | SCAllowedRoute.Post.rawValue` to support GET and POST)
+* `maxAgeValue: UInt!` (default `nil`) If not nil, every response will contain the provided MaxAge value
+* `etag: NSData!` (default `nil`) If not nil, every response will contain the provided eTag
+* `dataRepresentation: NSData!` The current data representation of the resource.
+Needs to stay up to date
+* `observable: Bool` (default false) If true, a response will contain the Observe option, and endpoints will be able to register as observers in `SCServer`.
+Call `updateRegisteredObserversForResource(self)`, anytime the value of your `dataRepresentation` changes.

+##### Resource methods
+The following methods are used for data reception of your allowed routes.
+SCServer will call the appropriate message upon the reception of a reqeuest.
+Override the respective methods, which match your allowedRoutes.

+ SCServer passes a `queryDictionary` containing the URI query content (e.g `["user_id": "23"]`) and all options contained in the respective request.
+The POST and PUT methods provide the message's payload as well.
+ Please, refer to the example resources in the `SwiftCoAPServerExample` project for implementation examples.

+* `willHandleDataAsynchronouslyForGet(#queryDictionary: [String : String], options: [Int : [NSData]], originalMessage: SCMessage) -> Bool` This method lets you decide whether the current GET request shall be processed asynchronously, i.e. if true will be returned, an empty ACK will be sent, and you can provide the actual content in a separate response by calling the servers `didCompleteAsynchronousRequestForOriginalMessage(...)`.
+Note: `dataForGet(...)` will not be called additionally if you return `true`.

+The following methods require data for the given routes GET, POST, PUT, DELETE and must be overriden if needed.
+If you return `nil`, the server will respond with a *Method not allowed* error code (Make sure that you have set the allowed routes in the `allowedRoutes` bitmask property).
+You have to return a tuple with a statuscode, optional payload, optional content format for your provided payload and (in case of POST and PUT) an optional locationURI.
+* `dataForGet(#queryDictionary: [String : String], options: [Int : [NSData]]) -> (statusCode: SCCodeValue, payloadData: NSData?, contentFormat: SCContentFormat!)?`
+* `dataForPost(#queryDictionary: [String : String], options: [Int : [NSData]], requestData: NSData?) -> (statusCode: SCCodeValue, payloadData: NSData?, contentFormat: SCContentFormat!, locationUri: String!)?`
+* `dataForPut(#queryDictionary: [String : String], options: [Int : [NSData]], requestData: NSData?) -> (statusCode: SCCodeValue, payloadData: NSData?, contentFormat: SCContentFormat!, locationUri: String!)?`
+* `dataForDelete(#queryDictionary: [String : String], options: [Int : [NSData]]) -> (statusCode: SCCodeValue, payloadData: NSData?, contentFormat: SCContentFormat!)?`

+**Don't hesitate to contact me if something is unclear!**

 Examples:
 =====